sebnitu/vrembem/packages/dismissible/README.md

 # Dismissible

-A component for either removing an element from the DOM or hiding it with a CSS class.
+A component for removing an element from the DOM or hiding it with a CSS class.